I hate taking prayer requests.

 She looked at me a bit puzzled, but complied, “In Jesus’ name.”

 The room wasted no time continuing the experiment.
-Our Youth Director went next, “Prayers that our youth would invite their friends…” and on and on we went.
-And after every prayer request, we ended with the phrase “in Jesus’ name” and a chorus of “amen”.
+Our Youth Director went next, “PRAYERS FOR our youth, THAT they would invite their friends…” and when she finished she said, “In Jesus’ name.”
+And everyone responded, “Amen.”
+On and on we went, and after every prayer request, after they said the phrase “in Jesus’ name”, we’d follow it with a chorus of “amen”.

 In Jesus’ name.
 Amen.